 It was funny when I lost I was in the locker room and I could hear the entire players lounge really loud like really happy and joyous.
 Like down goes the champ!
 Someone beat her!!!
 It was like a big hoopla….

 What ensued Saturday was nothing more than a few angry curse words that turned into Serena having to defend herself against unmade threats towards the lineswoman who was obviously suffering from a typical case of a white-woman-afraid-of-the-Black-girl syndrome.
 How else do you explain the lineswoman accusations of Serena threatening to kill her?
 Williams could be heard saying to the lineswoman: “I didn’t say I would kill you.
 Are you serious?”

-Most Black women can relate to what happened to Serena.
+Yeah, are you serious?Many Black women can relate to what happened to Serena.
 We get mad like everyone else.
 The only difference is that for some reason when white women get angry, they’re not seen as threatening as we are.
 Maybe it’s the expression on our face.
 Maybe it’s the seriousness with which we address issues when we are upset.
 Maybe it’s the tone of our voice.
 You know that “don’t fuck with me today” tone that can stop a person dead in their tracks and scares the shit out of most white people.

 Like comedian Dick Gregory said about Black people’s hair, when we’re relaxed, white people are relaxed.
 You could say the same applies in tennis.

 Look—I’ve said nothing more than “good morning” to a white person and had that taken the wrong way.
 Maybe I didn’t smile big enough when I said it, I don’t know.
 What I do know is that I can recount the many times I have had to explain something I did or said that someone white took out of context or found “troubling.”
 So I am not surprised that Serena’s outburst on the court towards the lineswoman turned into a death threat.